TITLE: Geological Hazards

 As described by UAF, scholastic dishonesty constitutes a violation of the university rules and regulations and is punishable according to the procedures outlined by UAF.
 Scholastic dishonesty includes, but is not limited to, cheating on an exam, plagiarism, and collusion.
 Cheating includes providing answers to or taking answers from another student.
 Plagiarism includes use of another author’s words or arguments without attribution.
 Collusion includes unauthorized collaboration with another person in preparing written work for fulfillment of any course requirement.
 Scholastic dishonesty is punishable by removal from the course and a grade of “F.” For more information go to Student Code of Conduct.

 HOW TO SUBMIT ASSIGNMENTS

 Event of the Week, Case Study choices, and blog posts related to the Preparedness and Capstone units will be submitted directly to the discussion board in the WordPress course website.
-These contributions will be publicly available, but grading and instructor assessment of student work will be done in private via Blackboard.
-Basic assessments, all other Case Study assignments, Preparedness, and the final Capstone project will be submitted to the instructor via Blackboard.
+These contributions will be publicly available, but grading and instructor assessment of student work will be done in private using Canvas.
+Basic assessments, all other Case Study assignments, Preparedness, and the final Capstone project will be submitted to the instructor by uploading to Canvas.
 All grades, feedback on assignments turned in via Blackboard, and communications of a potentially sensitive nature will be kept private between the instructor and individual students.

 HOW TO CHECK YOUR GRADE